7 Best Things to Do in and near Jasper, Alberta

 How about a walk on a glacier that formed hundreds of thousands of years ago?
 Follow the Icefields Parkway road past some of the most scenic landscapes the Rockies have to offer, including ancient glaciers, unspoiled lakes and sweeping snowy valleys.
 Among the highlights is the Columbia Icefield, the largest in the Rockies and one of the world’s most accessible.
 Considered one of the largest non-polar ice fields on the planet, it’s also among the most popular tour sites near Jasper, so make your reservations well in advance.

-Travel Tip: Choose one of our many Vancouver-to-Jasper train vacation packages that include the Icefields Parkway tour and we’ll take care of all the details, including arranging for ride onto the Athabasca Glacier via a behemoth Ice Explorer.
+Travel Tip: Choose one of our many Vancouver-to-Jasper train vacation packages that include the Icefields Parkway tour and we’ll take care of all the details, including arranging for a ride onto the Athabasca Glacier via a behemoth Ice Explorer.

 You have never really seen the stars until you have seen them in the Rockies.
 Visit between autumn and spring and you may even get a chance to behold the glimmering lights of the Aurora Borealis from Jasper.
 If you’re really lucky, you may even be able to witness the great Northern Lights from hotels like the Fairmont Jasper Park Lodge.
 Still, expect to take a short walk to get away from the artificial lights so you can marvel under the stars like you never have before — or likely will again.
 Until you return to Jasper, that is.